JonJagger/cyber-dojo/readme.txt

 o) If test-1 generates a red traffic-light and
       test-2 generates a green traffic-light and
-      test-3 generates an amber traffic-light then then the CyberDojo server assumes the language is installed and working and it will offer that language when you create a new kata.
+      test-3 generates an amber traffic-light then then the Cyber-Dojo server assumes the language is installed and working and it will offer that language when you create a new kata.
-o) If the three tests return three amber traffic-lights then the CyberDojo server assumes the language is not installed and it won't offer that language when you configure a new kata.
+o) If the three tests return three amber traffic-lights then the Cyber-Dojo server assumes the language is not installed and it won't offer that language when you configure a new kata.
-o) If the three tests return any other combination of traffic-lights the CyberDojo server assumes the language is installed but not working.
+o) If the three tests return any other combination of traffic-lights the Cyber-Dojo server assumes the language is installed but not working.

 You can test if a languages' initial fileset is correctly setup as follows
 >cd cyberdojo/test/unit